atingupta2005/puppet-jan-24/Day-9-10/setting-up-the-environment.md

 }
 ```

+- Add a new node which will be used for development/testing purpose
+- Create environment group and add this new node to this group

 ## Run puppet agent on the node and verify that the devel code was delivered:
 ```
-sudo /opt/puppetlabs/bin/puppet agent -t --environment devel cat /tmp/devel
+sudo /opt/puppetlabs/bin/puppet agent -t sudo /opt/puppetlabs/bin/puppet agent -t --environment devel cat /tmp/devel
 ```